 What star is this size?
 Well, Sirius is.
 This is the light from which all wisdom on Earth was born.
 This is why the Great Pyramid has the dimensions it does—it was designed as a stargate to connect Sirius with Earth.
 If you truly appreciate this profound secret then one day you may take the journey home as an ascended master.

 The Sirius system is not merely binary stars with rotating planets: it’s the vibrational frequency of a realm that has achieved ascension.
 It is therefore a sacred celestial resonance within a vastly expanded consciousness.
-Sirius is within all planes both physical and non-physical and remains a portal between these dimensions.
+Sirius is within all planes both physical and non-physical and remains an invitation to enlightenment.